Skip to content

 Architecture

-On container startup, scripts/start-worker.sh: 1.
+On container startup, scripts/start-pipeline.sh: 1.
 Runs Alembic migrations for the application database 2.
 Starts the Prefect server in the background (port 4200) 3.
 Waits for the server health endpoint (30s timeout) 4.
 Starts the Prefect worker as the foreground process

 Database Setup